-We run the Forefront Community Centre in Chard as a service to the community, including the Work Life job club, drop-ins and coffee mornings.
+We run the Forefront Community Centre in Chard as a service to the community, including a young parents support group, English class and coffee mornings.
 On behalf of Chard Churches Together we host the Lord’s Larder food bank.
-Various other community services use the premises, including the Citizen’s Advice Bureau, NHS counselling and the Somerset Drug and Alcohol Partnership.
+Other community services using the premises include the Citizen’s Advice Bureau .

 The Centre is staffed by members of Forefront, and all of its activities supported by volunteers from the church.
 If you’re interested in joining us and helping with this work, we’ll be glad to talk to you.